 It’s important to get independent advice from an experienced family lawyer to understand your legal rights and responsibilities.

 The key to the success of these agreements is that you and your former partner both agree on the value of your property and assets (including any debts or outstanding loans), and what you consider to be a fair and just division.
 Before you sign a BFA, your lawyer can review the agreement and explain the advantages and disadvantages of the terms.
 If required, your lawyer can help negotiate the terms of the BFA with your former partner’s lawyer, so you don’t have to.

 The BFA is legally binding once you and your former partner have received independent legal and financial advice before signing, and then both have signed the agreement.

-Speak with one of our family lawyers today to start this important process.
+Speak with one of our family lawyers in Cairns today to start this important process.